mathe00/obsidian-plugin-python-bridge/README.md

     -   Download the `ObsidianPluginDevPythonToJS.py` file from this repository.
     -   **Crucially, place this `.py` file inside the Python scripts folder you configured in step 6.** This allows your scripts in that folder to easily `import ObsidianPluginDevPythonToJS`.

+<a id="support-the-project"></a>
+## 💖 Support the Project

+If you've found this plugin saves you substantial time by letting you create Obsidian plugins in Python when you otherwise couldn't have (or wouldn't have wanted to) create them in JavaScript, consider making a small donation.
+I've personally spent dozens of hours developing this plugin through various technical challenges—all for free and largely not even for my own extensive personal use.
+Compared to the hours of work and frustration this plugin might save you, a small contribution goes a long way in supporting continued development and maintenance.

+I currently accept donations through:

+**Bitcoin**
+`zpub6nL6JpeLNPiK44KpPbBxQc8emSar7ZsbvLf1vbQsYmUAaHNj289i9q2XtE4H5cYLiFCxWSpWP88HBf7F75n34998LDutyHkdzKBJYxyMDoQ`

+**Ethereum**
+`0xe0b8007dca71940ab09a2e025f111216f0eb1c4e`

+If you have any questions about donations or encounter any issues, please feel free to open a GitHub issue.
+I'm available to respond to donation-related questions just like any other issue or feedback.

 <a id="support"></a>
 ## ⭐ Show Your Support

 If you find this plugin useful or interesting, feel free to give it a **star** on GitHub!
-Or if you’d rather not, you can also drop by and say **hello** or provide feedback through **issues**.
+Or if you'd rather not, you can also drop by and say **hello** or provide feedback through **issues**.
-I’m open to all kinds of feedback, advice, and encouragements! 😊
+I'm open to all kinds of feedback, advice, and encouragements! 😊

 <a id="contributing"></a>
 ## 🛠️ Contributing

-If you’re a **developer** and you see ways to improve this plugin, I’m open to suggestions.
-I’m also always happy to welcome contributions!
+If you're a **developer** and you see ways to improve this plugin, I'm open to suggestions.
+I'm also always happy to welcome contributions!

-As for me, as long as it works in **Python**, I’m satisfied.
+As for me, as long as it works in **Python**, I'm satisfied.
 But if you see how to optimize or make the code **cleaner**, feel free to **submit your pull requests**!

-I’m not an expert in **JavaScript** or **TypeScript**, but I’m learning and doing my best with the help of **AI assistants**.
+I'm not an expert in **JavaScript** or **TypeScript**, but I'm learning and doing my best with the help of **AI assistants**.
 If you think this project is an odd mix of languages, I get it.
-But for me, it’s a way to **create quickly** and **understand what I’m doing**.
+But for me, it's a way to **create quickly** and **understand what I'm doing**.

 <a id="other-plugins"></a>
 ## ⭐ Check out my other plugins

 Feel free to check out my other plugins for Obsidian on my GitHub, like the **[Better Auto Linker](https://github.com/mathe00/obsidian-better-auto-linker-plugin)** or the **[Interactive Progress Bar Plugin](https://github.com/mathe00/obsidian-progress-bar-plugin)**.
-As always, they’re **a bit rough** around the edges, but **they work**, and that’s what matters in the end, right? 😅
+As always, they're **a bit rough** around the edges, but **they work**, and that's what matters in the end, right? 😅

 <a id="license"></a>
 ## License

 I've chosen the [MIT License](https://choosealicense.com/licenses/mit/) for this project because I believe in **freedom and open-source**.
 If anyone has opinions on other licenses, feel free to share!
-I've been creating repos for about a week, so I’m still figuring things out as I go along. 😊
+I've been creating repos for about a week, so I'm still figuring things out as I go along. 😊

 And yes, **JavaScript** is great too—let's not forget about it, even though this project is all about **Python**! 😄